AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/prevent-respond-security-incident.md

 ## Analyze an incident

-The first step of incident analysis is to gather as many facts as you can, as quickly as you can.
-Gathering information surrounding the incident can help you determine the potential cause of the incident.
+The first step of incident analysis is to gather as many facts as possible, as quickly as you can.
+Gathering information surrounding the incident can help determine the potential cause of the incident.
 Adobe Commerce provides the tools below to assist with your incident analysis.

 - [Audit Admin Action Logs](https://docs.magento.com/user-guide/system/action-log-report.html).